Nozerogaming/hosting/README.md

 # hosting
-Minecraft Survival Server Website (SNPKKMC) with Rank &amp; Key System UI + Tebex Store Integration
+Minecraft Hosting Website (SNPKKMC) with VPS &amp; YOU CAN BUY RAM DDR$